USJ Donkey Kong Country 2026: Is Mine-Cart Madness Worth It?

 Getting there from central Osaka, this trip I took the Dotonbori direct bus, about a 40-minute ride, one bus straight there with no transfers, originally around ¥1,000; after Klook's Dotonbori-to-USJ one-way bus ticket, now 37% off it's about ¥630, saving the hassle of dragging luggage through the 15-minute JR Loop Line transfer at Namba, especially friendly if you're bringing kids or big bags.
 If you're doing more days around Kansai this trip and will ride the subway and buses hard for 3+ days, you can also weigh Klook's Have Fun in Kansai Pass, 20% off (includes a 1-day Osaka subway-bus pass) to bundle transport in one go.

 What can you tack on that day after?
 That time I stayed at USJ City Walk eating until 8pm before heading back to the city, and forcing one more sight would only wear you out and sour the mood.
-To pin down the budget for the whole route first, comparing tickets, Express Pass and transport as 3 separate blocks by date often saves 5% to 10% versus buying a set bundle.
-Doing the math afterward, this Donkey Kong half-day, including ticket, Express Pass, transport, food and drinks, landed at around NT$4,500 (~US$145) per person.
+To pin down the budget for the whole route first, comparing tickets, Express Pass and transport as 3 separate blocks by date has usually worked out cheaper for me than a pre-bundled package, though that's an impression from a handful of trips rather than a systematic comparison, so open both before you order.
+Doing the math afterward, one person came out roughly like this: ¥9,900 for the ticket, ¥14,800 for the Express Pass with Donkey Kong, ¥630 for the one-way bus and ¥1,900 for food and drink inside the park (not counting the ¥700 bucket cup I impulse-bought), for a total of ¥27,230, about NT$5,850 (~US$189).
+The Express Pass alone eats 54% of that, which is exactly why I want you to confirm it includes the mine-cart before you buy: get it wrong and that NT$3,180 (~US$103) goes straight down the drain.

 FAQ

 Q: Is Mine-Cart Madness too scary?
 Can kids ride?
-122cm and up can ride solo, and 107 to 122cm needs an adult along.
+The official wording is "107cm and taller", with the note that 107cm to under 122cm requires an accompanying person; in other words, 122cm and up can ride solo.
 Its dizziness is on the low side, running on broken-track surprise rather than wild flinging, nothing like the Flying Dinosaur tier.
 It's a very entry-level coaster, and kids who can handle a regular amusement-park pirate ship will mostly be fine.

 Further Reading